Mexico World Cup 2022 squad list, fixtures and latest odds

 Who are the star names in the squad?

-In terms of quality, Raul Jimenez is likely to be top of the starting line-up in Qatar, however, he has struggled this season with a chronic groin injury which has kept him out of his Wolves side since August 31.
+In terms of quality, Raul Jimenez probably Mexico's best player but he has struggled this season with a chronic groin injury which has kept him out of his Wolves side since August 31.

-Jimenez has a view to making it to Qatar, and both his club and national team are optimistic that the 30-goal international will be back to full fitness by mid-November.
-Indeed, the striker has curtailed his season with Wolves, travelling to Spain to join the Mexico training camp with two games left to play before the break.
+Jimenez made a 20-minute cameo in the opening game, having curtailed his season with Wolves and joined the Mexico training camp with two games left to play in the domestic calendar before the World Cup shut-down.

-Elsewhere, captain and defensive midfielder Andrés Guardado has 175 caps, as well as a notable club career that has included the likes of PSV and Valencia.
+Elsewhere, captain and defensive midfielder Andrés Guardado had 175 caps going into the tournament, as well as a notable club career that has included the likes of PSV and Valencia.

 What are Mexico's fixtures?